rohe/openid_course/parameter_exercises.md

     1. Refer to each implementation's documentation for instructions.

-# Test requesting additional claims and special behavior
+# Requesting additional claims and special behavior
 *Note: this can not be done with the Apache module.**

 1. [Request claims using the ``scope`` parameter](http://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims)